Interested in a career in health and enjoy working with people?

 Deadlines

 Students pursuing Health Education & Promotion can apply for admission to any of the upcoming semesters.
-Here are the deadlines for 2023-24:
+Here are the annual application deadlines:

 *We suggest submitting your documentation at least two weeks prior to the posted date to ensure your application is complete and can be reviewed by the deadline.